-BA 312 Federal Taxation: Corporate and Partnership 1 Cr

-This course is taught the last quarter of the semester following BA 311 and covers aspects of corporate and partnership taxation.
+BA 312 Federal Taxation: Corporate and Partnership 1 Cr This course is taught the last quarter of the semester following BA 311 and covers aspects of corporate and partnership taxation.
 Recommended for those interested in taking the CPA exam.
 Fall semester.

 A consideration of financial concepts as applicable to modern firms.
 Topics include cash flow, financial ratios, the time value of money, the cost of capital, capital budgeting, the income tax environment, and aspects of long-term financing with leases, bonds, preferred stocks, and common stocks.
-Prerequisites: BA 203-204; MA 117.
+Prerequisites: BA 203-204; MA 117 or MA 121 or MA 131.
 Fall semester.